Dilip Ghosh (politician): 2021 West Bengal Legislative Assembly election

-Dilip Ghosh was not contested from any MLA seat in the election however he attended and participated many election campaign, rally and political meetings for the BJP candidate from all over the West Bengal.
+Dilip Ghosh was not contested from any MLA seat in the election however he attended and participated in many election campaigns, rallies and political meetings for the BJP candidate from all over the West Bengal.
 After the election result he raised the incidents for post-poll violence occurred in different parts of West Bengal.

 Controversies

-He drew criticism when he turned away an ambulance which tried to make way through a rally he was addressing in Nadia, while the ambulance was actually carrying a patient. and claimed that TMC are doing it purposely to disrupt the rally.
+He drew criticism when he turned away an ambulance which tried to make way through a rally he was addressing in Nadia, while the ambulance was actually carrying a patient.
+He claimed that the TMC had done it purposely to disrupt the rally.